 Report of the Supreme Judicial Court's Ad Hoc Committee on Bosch Litigation, 2014.

 The committee recommends that "No longer would [the SJC] hear and decide every Bosch case in Massachusetts.
 The cases instead would be allocated between the Supreme Judicial Court and the Probate and Family Court, based on the nature of the issues involved.
 Under the proposed approach, the Supreme Judicial Court would concentrate on those cases that involve novel or unsettled issues of Massachusetts law or are otherwise of significance beyond the parties and the specific facts of the case."
+(Commissioner v.
+Estate of Bosch, case brief summary)

 Should you serve as trustee -- What a trustee does -- Working with advisers -- The first six months -- Assets that should be in the trust but aren't -- Property that passes outside the trust -- Taking over during the settlor's life -- Subtrust funding -- Managing an ongoing trust -- Taxes -- Terminating the trust.
 Requires Library Card for access.